progit/progit/de/08-git-and-other-scms/01-chapter8.markdown

 <!--Now that you have a working repository, you can do some work on the project and push your commits back upstream, using Git effectively as a SVN client.
 If you edit one of the files and commit it, you have a commit that exists in Git locally that doesn’t exist on the Subversion server:-->

 Mit unserem funktionierenden Repository können wir nun am Projekt arbeiten und unsere Änderungen commiten; dabei nutzen wir Git als SVN-Client.
-Wenn du eine der Dateien bearbeitest und sie commitest, hast Du lokal einen Commit in Git, der auf dem Subversion-Server (noch) nicht vorhanden ist:
+Wenn Du eine der Dateien bearbeitest und sie commitest, hast Du lokal einen Commit in Git, der auf dem Subversion-Server (noch) nicht vorhanden ist:

 	$ git commit -am 'Adding git-svn instructions to the README' [master 97031e5] Adding git-svn instructions to the README